Please follow this list of Best Practices for the Exchange Calendar. Click on each link to read more about it.

 Meetings can easily become lost, mis-scheduled, or duplicated within a client after repeated updates.
 If a recurring meeting regularly changes time or location, cancel the meeting for all attendees and create a new meeting per occasion.

 Deleting a recurring meeting as organizer.

 Do no delete the meeting from your calendar.
-In order to delete a recurring meeting you will need to open the series (if you open the occurrence you will cancel only that occurrence) and click on the "Cancel Meeting" (this is the option for Outlook 2007).
+In order to delete a recurring meeting you will need to open the series (if you open the occurrence you will cancel only that occurrence) and click on the "Cancel Meeting".
 The next step is to send this information to all attendees in order to update also their calendar.
 To do this, use the "Send Cancellation" button.
 Attendees will receive in their Inbox the "Cancellation" message and will have the possibility to remove the meeting from their calendar (with the Remove from Calendar button).
-Important: All occurrences for the meeting will be deleted.
+Important: All occurrences for the meeting will be deleted

 Changing the organizer of a recurring meeting.

 It is not possible to change the organizer of a meeting or recurring meeting.
-If a recurring meeting is changing to a new organizer, there is not a way to reassign the ownership of the meeting.
-The original organizer should send an update with a new end date - the past meetings remain on everyone's calendars, but future occurrences after the end date are removed.
-The new meeting organizer should send a new meeting request for meetings in the future.
+The original organizer should send an update with a new end date.
+This way the past meetings remain on everyone's calendars, but future occurrences after the end date are removed.
+The new organizer should send a new request for meetings in the future.

 Recurring Meeting Exceptions.

 A recurring meeting exception is in fact an occurrence that is modified (date/time).
 An exception will no longer correspond to the recurrence pattern.
 Be careful when modifying an individual instance of a meeting, as the global changes will wipe out.

 Create meetings on Exchange.